leafo/lapis/docs/utilities.md

 #### `trim_all(tbl)`

-Trims the whitespace off of all values in a table (suitable for hash and array tables).
+Trims the whitespace off of all values in a table.
+Uses `pairs` to traverse every key in the table.

 The table is modified in place.